bytemuck/famines/CONTRIBUTING.md

 # Guidelines
-Every instructions and it's addressing modes must be tested.\
+Every instructions and its addressing modes must be tested.\
 No error should be generated from `cargo test`.